starbeamjs/starbeam/packages/universal/runtime/README.md

 ### 📒 _Framework-Specific Details_

-> ⚠️ The examples in this section are historical.
-React now exposes the
+> ⚠️ The examples in this section are historical. `@starbeam/react` now exposes
-> callback-ref/resource pattern as `useElementResource`; the older
+> the callback-ref/resource pattern as `useElementResource`; the older
 > `useReactiveElement`, `ref`, and `useModifier` names shown below are not
 > current public Starbeam React APIs.
 See the modifier / DOM attachment decision
 > frame in `docs/PACKAGE-SURFACE-TRIAGE.md`.